NLeSC/root-conda-recipes/updating_the_recipes.md

 * **build.sh** (Unix build script which is executed using bash)
 * **bld.bat** (Windows build script which is executed using cmd)

+In our conda github repository, each folder contains the recipe for a particular software package.
+For example:
 ![test 1 2 3 ](gitbook1.png)
 There could also be other optional files, like patches, scripts for testing, and to optionally execute after installation etc. See more details on the official [conda guidelines page](http://conda.pydata.org/).